statianzo/slate-edit-table/README.md

 *   `[typeRow: string]` — type for the rows.
 *   `[typeCell: string]` — type for the cells.
 *   `[typeContent: string]` — default type for blocks in cells.
 Also used as default type for blocks created when exiting the table with Mod+Enter.
+*   `[edgeRowExitOnDirection: string]` — pressing up/down in the top row should exit the table instead of default behavior.

 ## `EditTable`